drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/05-github-pages-and-custom-domain/04-custom-domain-and-dns.md

 chapter_id: 4
 module_title: "GitHub Pages and a custom domain"
 chapter_title: "Buying and pointing a custom domain: DNS records, apex vs `www`, the `CNAME` file"
+chapter_summary: "Walks through registrar choice (Cloudflare/Porkbun/Namecheap), the DNS records GitHub requires - four `A` + four `AAAA` for the apex and a `CNAME` for `www`, with strict instructions to copy IPs only from the live GitHub docs - and the role of the repo's `CNAME` file.
+Covers canonical hostname choice, short TTLs during config, and `dig +short` verification."
 ---

 # Buying and Pointing a Custom Domain: DNS Records, Apex vs `www`, the `CNAME` File